PX4/PX4-user_guide/en/power_module/sky-drones_smartap-pdb.md

 ## PX4 Configuration

-[Battery and Power Module Setup](../config/battery.md) describes how to configure the battery setting for a power module.
+[Battery Estimation Tuning](../config/battery.md) describes how to configure the battery setting for a power module.

 The key configuration settings are: